Many students think forces can only be exerted by living things and some machines, but not by inanimate objects

 • Duit, R. () "Work, Force and Power - Words in Everyday Language and Terms in Mechanics" in The Many Faces of Teaching and Learning Mechanics in Secondary and Early Tertiary Education, Proceedings of the International Research Group on Physics Teaching 1984 Conference.
 GIREP/SVO/UNESCO, Utrecht.

-This study examined the difficulties posed by conflicting formal and informal definitions of terms in mechanics for Grade 6 students (aged approximately 12 years old).
+This study examined the difficulties posed by conflicting formal and informal definitions within mechanics for students aged ~12 years old.
 Students were asked to complete the following questionnaire:

-1. Write down associations for the following words: Arbeit, Kraft, Leistung (Work, Force, Power).
+1. Write down associations for the following words: Work, Force, Power.

 3. Give examples to characterise meanings.